-Did this financial product have a sustainable investment objective? • Yes • No It made sustainable investments with an environmental objective: It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 83.73% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy x with a social objective It promoted E/S characteristics, but did not make any sustainable investments
+Did this financial product have a sustainable investment objective? • • X Yes No No It made sustainable investments with an environmental objective: 48.94% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It made sustainable investments with a social objective: 47.62% It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It promoted E/S characteristics, but did not make any sustainable investments

-To what extent were the environmental and/or social characteristics promoted by this financial product met?
+To what extent was the sustainable investment objective of this financial product met?

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the sustainable objectives of this financial product are attained.